What Is Black Tar Heroin?

-Anyone who uses black tar heroin will feel these effects from the first time they use it.
+Anyone who uses Black Tar Heroin will feel these effects from the first time they use it.
 Unfortunately, these are also the desired effects that make the drug so addictive.
-Naturally, the longer someone uses heroin, the more likely they are to overdose as well as develop other disorders and diseases.
-Long term effects of heroin use include:
+While both long and short-term Black Tar Heroin users are equally likely to experience an overdose, the longer someone uses Heroin the more likely they are to develop other disorders and diseases.
+Long-term effects of Heroin use include:

 - Collapsed veins (from intravenous use)